 Choosing an iron supplement in pregnancy

 There are many iron supplements available over the counter.
-Ferrous sulphate is considered the ‘gold standard’ and is the most commonly prescribed form of iron in the UK and Ireland.
+Ferrous sulfate is considered the ‘gold standard’ and is the most commonly prescribed form of iron in the UK and Ireland.

 Although iron absorption occurs mainly in the small intestine, traditional iron supplements dissolve in the stomach.
-This can lead to side effects including constipation, heartburn, and nausea.
+This can lead to iron supplement side effects such as constipation, heartburn, and nausea.

 Active Iron has a unique non-constipating formula that helps reduce gut irritation from iron.
 Formulated by scientists, Active Iron is clinically proven to increase iron levels while being kind enough to take on an empty stomach.